Group orderings, dynamics, and rigidity: A dynamical portrait of left and circular orders

 The construction of the nonabelian subgroup comes from the existence of \emph{contracting intervals}, meaning intervals $I$ such that there exists a sequence $g_n$ in $G$ such that the diameter of $g_n(I)$ approaches $0$.
 An exposition of the proof can be found in \cite{Ghys Ens}.
 In the case where the action of $G$ is minimal, one can find contracting intervals containing any point.
 Put more precisely, we have the following corollary of the proof given in \cite{Ghys Ens}.

 \begin{proposition} [Ghys \cite{Ghys Ens}] Let $\rho: G \to \Homeo_+(S^1)$ be a \emph{minimal} action on the circle.
-Either $\rho(G)$ is conjugate to a group of rotations, or the following condition holds: For any two points $x$ and $y \in S^1$, there is a nondegenerate interval $I$ containing $x$ and sequence of elements $g_n$ such that $\rho(g_n)(I)$ converges to $y$. \end{proposition}
+Either $\rho(G)$ is conjugate to a group of rotations, or the following condition holds: For any point $x\in S^1$, there is a neighborhood $I$ of $x$ such that for any $y\in S^1$, there is a sequence of elements $g_{y,n}\in G$ such that $g_{y,n}(I)$ converges to $y$ as $n$ tends to $\infty$.